Spinning carousel

 High grade and investment grade bonds

-USD IG and EUR IG yield 5.3% and 3.2% at the time of writing.
-Corporate fundamentals are robust, in our view, with limited expected deterioration in credit quality.
+Corporate fundamentals are robust, in our view, which should limit any deterioration in credit quality.
 And we anticipate the global rate-cutting cycle to contribute to supportive technicals and investor inflows, helping credit spreads stay tight.

 In our base case, we expect IG to deliver mid-single-digit total returns in USD, EUR, and GBP.
 These returns come from both yield (accounting for around two-thirds of returns) and capital appreciation (around one-third), as steepening yield curves mean investors benefit from “roll down” as bonds approach maturity.